puniverse/comsat/docs/index.md

 ~~~ java
 Client client = AsyncClientBuilder.newBuilder()....build();
 ~~~

+{:.alert .alert-info}
+**Note**: Jersey client's current implementation has significant disadvantage relative to ApacheClient since it uses thread per each http call.
+Therefore it is not recommended.

 To learn how to use the HTTP client, please refer to the [Jersey documentation](https://jersey.java.net/documentation/latest/user-guide.html#client), or the [JAX-RS client Javadoc](http://docs.oracle.com/javaee/7/api/javax/ws/rs/client/package-summary.html).